BloomTech-Labs/user-stories-labs/README.md

   # Introduction

-  1. Pick on slide from the [User Stories - Twitter Writer](https://docs.google.com/presentation/d/1Es9HsrOrt-xhayUA_sqj6oPrJ7rH5QpZJ53e1Y7gv5g/edit?usp=sharing)
+- **Step 1**.
+Pick on slide from the [User Stories - Twitter Writer](https://docs.google.com/presentation/d/1Es9HsrOrt-xhayUA_sqj6oPrJ7rH5QpZJ53e1Y7gv5g/edit?usp=sharing)
-  2. Decide which user personna you want to focus on
+- **Step 2**.
+Decide which user personna you want to focus on
-  3. Decide the feature you want to implement
+- **Step 3**.
+Decide the feature you want to implement
-  4. State the need that feature will solve for that user
+- **Step 4**.
+State the need that feature will solve for that user
-  5. Write that User Story on the [Trello backlog](https://trello.com/invite/b/0LPDrTpV/8ee8334c12e079b130b607cedc53b3f3/twitter-writer)
+- **Step 5**.
+Complete the User Story on the [Trello backlog](https://trello.com/invite/b/0LPDrTpV/8ee8334c12e079b130b607cedc53b3f3/twitter-writer)

-  4. Write one or more User Stories for that personna